+Dissolved Oxygen (DO)

-Dissolved oxygen (DO) levels less than 2 mg/L can limit nitrification.
+DO levels less than 2 mg/L can limit nitrification.
 It is important to maintain 2 mg/L throughout the aeration zone.
 DO should be checked at multiple points in the system to ensure there are not locations with low DO.
 If DO is lower than 2 mg/L:

-- Increase the time that blowers are operating. - Increase the number of blowers that are operating if possible. - · Check diffusers and pipes for breaks or leaks. - Checking air pressure and flow rates regularly can help with detection of leaks. - Increase recirculation rates. - · Check influent loading and any return flows that might be high in loading. - It is also important that DO is not too high as the denitrification process will need an anoxic condition with no free oxygen.
-Any oxygen passed on to the denitrification process will consume additional biochemical oxygen demand (BOD) and require additional tank volume before the anoxic condition is met.
+- Increase time blowers are operating. - Increase the number of blowers that are operating if possible. - Check diffusers and pipes for breaks or leaks. - Checking air pressure and flow rates regularly can help with detection of leaks. - Increase recirculation rates. - Check influent loading and any return flows that might be high in loading.

+• It is also important that DO is not too high as the denitrification process will need an anoxic condition with no free oxygen.
+Any oxygen passed on to the denitrification process will consume additional BOD and require additional tank volume before the anoxic condition is met.